 Why I Travel

-I started travelling solo + 30 years ago, when I was in my 20's.
-The main draw was my curiosity to exploring new places.
+I started travelling solo + 30 years ago when I was in my 20's.
+The main draw was my curiosity for exploring new places.
 I couldn’t wait for fellow students to join me and started visiting places in the UK, Austria and Germany on my own.
-I quite enjoyed it and trip after trip, going solo has become my favourite way of travelling for the past 3 and half decades.
+I quite enjoyed it and trip after trip, going solo has become my favourite way of travelling for the past 3 and a half decades.